joaovbs96/OptiX-Path-Tracer/README.md

   programs, embedding them into host object files, and linking them to the final binary.

+- There are two versions of the code - a 'iterative' one, in which the materials execute the scattering event, but the tracing of the path itself is done iteratively in the ray generaiton program; and a 'recursive' variant in which the materials themselves recursively trace the path on.
+The recursive one is closer to Pete's original example code, but of course, requires a lot of stack per pixel, which isn't cheap.
+The iterative version is thus "better" for a GPU, but the recursive version shows that you can most definitely use recursion if you need to (just make sure to set the stack size accordingly).

 I'll write a more "tutorial" - style version that explains the high-level concepts in a separate place (likely my blog, on http://ingowald.blog).